Native Files and native-formatted productions

 Setting production output to native

-During Step 3 of the production process (Production Output) you will be able to choose the file format that you want to export the files in.
+During Step 3 of the production process (Production Output), you will be able to choose the file format that you want to export the files in.
 On this screen, if you select any of the 'Native' options, all files will be produced in their original format.
+To generate files in their 'Native' format you need to perform one of the following steps:

 NOTE: Even if you choose a non-native production format you can still force specific files types (e.g. PDF, .txt files, etc.) to be produced in their native format in the next step (Step 4.
 Native files options for production)

 To do so, check the checkboxes against the listed items.
-Use the "Type to filter" area to quickly through listed items.
-Tags and quick tags (that have been applied to at least 1 file in the case) will always be displayed, and you can also select different parameters to display and filter by by selecting their respective option:
+Tags and quick tags (that have been applied to at least 1 file in the case) will always be displayed along with the different file-types that are present in the case.
+You can filter through this list by typing a tag name, file type, or file extension at the top of the grid.

-- Files are listed under the "User-selected Natives" because of the production format output you selected in Step 3
+- Files are listed under the "User-selected Natives" are those associated with the tags or file types you selected in Step 4

 - The reason why files are listed under "Forced Natives" is mentioned at the bottom of the "Forced Natives" box.